arpit1452/Customer-Churn-Prediction/README.md

 <h3>Overview</h3>

-This project is an end-to-end Machine Learning application that predicts whether a customer is likely to churn (leave a service) based on their demographic, service usage, and billing information.
+-This project is an end-to-end Machine Learning application that predicts whether a customer is likely to churn (leave a service) based on their demographic, service usage, and billing information.

-The model is deployed as an interactive web application using Streamlit Cloud, making it easily accessible for real-time predictions.
+-The model is deployed as an interactive web application using Streamlit Cloud, making it easily accessible for real-time predictions.

 <h3>Live Demo</h3>